shubhamkriitr/ml4hc_time_series/README.md

-## Acknowlegment
-We expect everything to work on an isolated python environment created as per the instructions below, but in case you face any issues running the code please feel free to contact us by email or on MS-Teams (irodrigu@student.ethz.ch, kumarsh@student.ethz.ch, neumannam@ethz.ch).

-We have tested our code in an environment with the following specifications:
-- Machine:
-    - CPU: `11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz`
-        - `x86_64 `
-    - RAM: 16 GB
-- OS: `Ubuntu 20.04.4 LTS`
-- Python Version: `3.7.11`
 ## Creating isolated execution environment
 - Go to the `src` directory
 - Execute the following in sequence (enter yes when prompted):